 Mr. Chambers is a civil trial expert and a personal injury specialist certified by the Texas Board of Legal Specialization.
 With more than two decades of experience organizing and leading trial teams to victory in court and arbitration, Mr. Chambers has worked with clients from all over the world and understands communication with the client is of utmost importance.

 Mr. Chambers is an Honors graduate of the University of Texas School of Law (J.D., 1988) and a graduate of the College of Columbia University (B.S., 1985).
 He is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization, is a Board Certified Civil Trial Advocate by the National Board of Trial Advocacy, and is a member of the American Board of Trial Advocates.
-He has annually been named to the Texas Super Lawyer's list, most recently in 2018.
+He has been named to the Texas Super Lawyer's list for business litigation in 2009-2012, and 2015-2022.